jupyter-book/jupyter-book/docs/plugins/ast.md

+---
-# Generate MyST AST in plugins
+title: Generate MyST AST in plugins
+short_title: Generate new AST
+---

 A common usecase with plugins involves generating MyST AST and inserting it into the document.
 This page covers a few ways that you can do so.

 (plugins:ctx)=

 ## Parse MyST markdown to AST in a directive or role

 The easiest way to generate MyST AST in a plugin is by using the `parseMyst` function in the `ctx` variable.
 It may be easier to parse MyST Markdown into AST nodes rather than [using the MyST sandbox](sandbox.md) to preview them.